mathesong/petprep/docs/workflows.rst

 The smoothing kernel width and onset of motion estimation can be customized via the :option:`--hmc-fwhm` and :option:`--hmc-start-time` command line options.
-Adaptive initialization is supported with :option:`--hmc-inittp` and :option:`--hmc-fixtp`, which allow PETPrep to select and optionally fix a reference frame automatically.
-By default a 10 mm FWHM Gaussian is applied and estimation begins at 120 s.
+By default, PETPrep initializes registration with the frame showing the highest tracer uptake after this start time.
+An explicit zero-based frame index can be provided with :option:`--hmc-inittp`.
+Adding :option:`--hmc-fixtp` keeps the chosen frame fixed during robust template estimation.
+A 10 mm FWHM Gaussian is applied and estimation begins at 120 s unless otherwise specified.

 Pre-processed PET in native space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~